aaronbruckner/wechatAndroidLoginDemo/Readme.md

 Once everything is lined up, there is very little code needed to generate a token.
 However if anything is incorrect, you will likely never see any transition to WeChat, a failure to load WeChat if a transition occurs, or no response from WeChat after you give your application access.

+### Legal

+You are free to use any code from this example but do so at your own risk!
+WeChat is very hard to navigate.
+Please reach out if you find anything bugs.